California's AB5 Amended to Protect Music Makers

-The Recording Academy is working on efforts to amend California’s AB5 to better protect musicians, songwriters, studio professionals and other individuals working in the music industry from the bill’s unintended consequences.
+The Recording Academy, its members, and other music industry stakeholders, successfully lobbied California’s Government to amend Assembly Bill 5 (AB5) to better protect musicians, songwriters, studio professionals and other individuals working in the music industry from the bill’s unintended consequences.
 Learn how.

 What is AB5?